Commonwealth of Nations: Commonwealth Heads of Government Meeting

-The main decision-making forum of the organisation is the biennial Commonwealth Heads of Government Meeting (CHOGM), where Commonwealth heads of government, including (amongst others) prime ministers and presidents, assemble for several days to discuss matters of mutual interest.
-CHOGM is the successor to the Meetings of Commonwealth Prime Ministers and, earlier, the Imperial Conferences and Colonial Conferences, dating back to 1887.
-There are also regular meetings of finance ministers, law ministers, health ministers, etc. Members in arrears, as special members before them, are not invited to send representatives to either ministerial meetings or CHOGMs.
+The main decision-making forum of the organisation is the biennial Commonwealth Heads of Government Meeting (CHOGM), where Commonwealth Heads of Government, including (among others) prime ministers and presidents, assemble for several days to discuss matters of mutual interest.
+CHOGM is the successor to the Commonwealth Prime Ministers Meetings and, earlier, the Imperial Conferences and Colonial Conferences, dating back to 1887.
+There are also regular meetings of finance ministers, law ministers, health ministers and others.
+Members in arrears, as special members before them, are not invited to send representatives to either ministerial meetings or CHOGMs.

 The head of government hosting the CHOGM is called the chair-in-office (CIO) and retains the position until the following CHOGM.
-Since the most recent CHOGM, in Rwanda in 2022, the chair-in-office has been the president of Rwanda.

-The 26th CHOGM was initially to be held in Kigali, Rwanda, in June 2020.
-Owing to the COVID-19 pandemic, it was rescheduled to be held there in the week of 21 June 2021 before again being postponed to 25-26 June 2022.
-It was accompanied by meetings of a Commonwealth Youth Forum, a Commonwealth Women's Forum and a Commonwealth People's Forum.

 Commonwealth Secretariat

 The Commonwealth Secretariat, established in 1965, is the main intergovernmental agency of the Commonwealth, facilitating consultation and co-operation among member governments and countries.
 It is responsible to member governments collectively.
-The Commonwealth of Nations is represented in the United Nations General Assembly by the secretariat as an observer.
+The Commonwealth of Nations is represented in the United Nations General Assembly by the Secretariat as an observer.
 The secretariat organises Commonwealth summits, meetings of ministers, consultative meetings and technical discussions; it assists policy development and provides policy advice, and facilitates multilateral communication among the member governments.
 It also provides technical assistance to help governments in the social and economic development of their countries and in support of the Commonwealth's fundamental political values.

-The secretariat is headed by the Commonwealth secretary-general, who is elected by the Commonwealth heads of government for no more than two four-year terms.
+The secretariat is headed by the Commonwealth secretary-general, who is elected by the CHOG for no more than two four-year terms.
 The secretary-general and two deputy secretaries-general direct the divisions of the Secretariat.
-The present secretary-general is Patricia Scotland, Baroness Scotland of Asthal, from Dominica, who took office on 1 April 2016, succeeding Kamalesh Sharma of India (2008–2016).
-The first secretary-general was Arnold Smith of Canada (1965–75), followed by Sir Shridath Ramphal of Guyana (1975–90), Chief Emeka Anyaoku of Nigeria (1990–99), and Don McKinnon of New Zealand (2000–2008).
+The present secretary-general is Shirley Ayorkor Botchwey, from Ghana, succeeding Patricia Scotland.
+The first secretary-general was Arnold Smith of Canada (1965–1975), followed by Sir Shridath Ramphal of Guyana (1975–1990), Chief Emeka Anyaoku of Nigeria (1990–1999), Don McKinnon of New Zealand (2000–2008), and Kamalesh Sharma of India (2008–2016).